Vespertine112/Lift_Predict/README.md

 ### Notes:
 - In the persisted pickle models (located in Models/) the model name is the value that we don't have and are predicting for.
     - i.e. Models/lift_model_Squat.pkl is predicting totalKg with no squat information / feature.
+- The "All" Model is trained with all of the lift data provided, it is a proof of concept for the architecture and has a perfect correlation, as it has all the data.
+- The "None" Model is trained with none of the top 3 lift data, and is a representation of the predicatibility of a lifters totalKg with only minimal biographical information.
+- The database is fairly large, so it is not included.
+It can be found [here](https://www.kaggle.com/datasets/open-powerlifting/powerlifting-database/data)